analyticsinmotion/werx/README.md

 The `analysis()` function provides a complete breakdown of word error rates, supporting both standard WER and weighted WER calculations.

-It delivers detailed, per-sentence metrics—including insertions, deletions, substitutions, and word-level error tracking—with the flexibility to customize error weights.
+It delivers detailed, per-sentence metrics—including insertions, deletions, substitutions, and word-level error tracking, with the flexibility to customize error weights.

 Results are easily accessible through standard Python objects or can be conveniently converted into Pandas and Polars DataFrames for further analysis and reporting.